GitBrincie212/ChronoGrapher/ARCHITECTURE.md

 # Library Splitting
-Instead of forcing everyone to download one single monolithic library, the project is split into multiple libraries which all use the ``core``. the ``core`` contains the main traits, type aliases, implementation defined for Chronolog.
-Other programming language SDKs use the core to provide a thin wrapper around the programming language, same goes for the distributed version of chronolog (multiple machines) and integrations
+Instead of forcing everyone to download one single monolithic library, the project is split into multiple libraries which all use the ``core``. the ``core`` contains the main traits, type aliases, implementation defined for Chronographer.
+Other programming language SDKs use the core to provide a thin wrapper around the programming language, same goes for the distributed version of Chronographer (multiple machines) and integrations